piusnmuhumuza/software-engineering/BusinessEngineering/softwareEngineering.md

 It emphasizes a systematic, disciplined approach to the development of software that typically applies to the construction of large software systems (or products) involving numerous Software Development and engineering teams.

+Today, Software Development and engineering teams will typically fall under Front-end, Back-end or full-stack development, as is with Developers, Engineers and sometimes Programmers.

-## Front-end Vs Back-end Vs Full-stack Development
+### Front-end Vs Back-end Vs Full-stack Development

 Front-ends work on what the user can see while Back-ends build the infrastructure that supports it and Full-stacks are both in one.
 Both Front-ends & Back-ends are necessary components for high-functioning software or applications.